informalsystems/apalache-sandbox/README.md

 ## Getting Started

-Visit the [HourClock.tla spec](./HourClock.tla) file from the side var to your left.
+Visit the [HourClock.tla spec](./HourClock.tla) file from the side bar to your left.

 In the terminal below, run the model checker on the file with